Table of Contents

 Typically, organizations forget that an EVP is a continuous and evolving plan.
 It must be “realistic, differentiating, and authentic,” with periodic revisions that align with employee needs and expectations.
 Importantly, it must be supported by management and align with company marketing messages.

 Worse, studies show that negative first impressions are enduring and difficult to change.
 An EVP is more than bait.
-If you plan to keep your catch, it needs to be promoted, permitted, and supported.
+It must be promoted, permitted, and supported if you plan to keep your catch.

-A technical support services company offered a compensatory day to employees who, after working their full day, continued to work another shift.
-However, management failed to reassign the employees’ regular customer workload; thus, once they returned from the compensated day, their duties compounded.
+A technical support services company offered a compensatory day to employees who continued to work another shift after working their full day.
+However, management failed to reassign the employees’ regular customer workload; thus, their duties were compounded once they returned from the compensated day.
 Incentives like this are counterproductive.
 They lead to employee burnout, disengagement, and attrition.

-For example, “a company may boast a deep commitment to CSR and green policies when in reality their activities extend as far as donating to charities.”
+For example, “a company may boast a deep commitment to CSR and green policies when their activities extend as far as donating to charities.”
 For employees who deeply value CSR, this deviates from the values the company originally advocated.
-All of which can lead to negative attitudes, decreased performance, buyer’s remorse, and eventually voluntary turnover.
+All these can lead to negative attitudes, decreased performance, buyer’s remorse, and eventually voluntary turnover.

 Consequences of value incongruence